FrissBee/input-character-checker/README.md

 The design of the Input Character Checker can be customized.

 You can choose whether you want to use an `input:text` or a `textarea` as an text field.
+Both can be provided with or without an **icon** on the left or right side.

 It is possible to display several Input Character Checkers on one page.
 They are completely independent of each other.

-This repo contains 13 examples.
+This repo contains 17 examples and all the files you need to integrate the Input Character Checker into your project.

 **See the comments in the files and the examples for more information.**